Qubic (QUBIC) Price Tops $0.0000 on Exchanges

-Qubic (QUBIC) traded 8.9% lower against the dollar during the twenty-four hour period ending at 19:00 PM ET on October 15th.
-One Qubic coin can currently be bought for about $0.0000 or 0.00000000 BTC on exchanges.
-In the last week, Qubic has traded 12.5% lower against the dollar.
-Qubic has a total market cap of $188.24 million and approximately $2.26 million worth of Qubic was traded on exchanges in the last 24 hours.
+Qubic (QUBIC) traded up 0.4% against the U.S. dollar during the 24-hour period ending at 15:00 PM ET on October 17th.
+Qubic has a market capitalization of $185.43 million and approximately $1.56 million worth of Qubic was traded on exchanges in the last day.
+One Qubic coin can currently be bought for about $0.0000 or 0.00000000 BTC on popular exchanges.
+During the last seven days, Qubic has traded down 4.5% against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.